 I finally managed to get a shot of Madbat's "chicken".

-Where my main character Madbat is naturally a Sith Inquisitor, seen here in Hallowe'en costume.
-(Old hat).
+Where my first character Madbat is naturally a Sith Inquisitor, seen here in Hallowe'en costume, with her old hat.

 Dungeons and Dragons Online